Difference between an wedding planner and venue coordinator

 The Wedding Planner

-You are able to work with an independent wedding planner before booking a venue, they are able to help you find your perfect venue by finding out your key requirements and non negotiables for your wedding day.
-They will get to know you both as a couple and work with this to find your perfect location.
-If you do decide to hire a wedding planner before you have booked a venue they will be able to really understand the look and feel of your wedding from the get go.
+You are able to work with an independent wedding planner before booking a venue.
+We are able to help you find your perfect venue by finding out your key requirements and non negotiables for your wedding day.
+We will get to know you both as a couple and work with this to find your perfect location.
+If you do decide to hire a wedding planner before you have booked a venue we will be able to really understand the look and feel of your wedding from the get go.

 The number one priority of a independent wedding planner is to make sure your wedding day runs smoothly and that you are both relaxed, stress free and confident that you will have the most special day.